An MFA, Again!

 Perhaps the strangest part of the whole experience was doing my entire degree online.
 VCFA’s program is a low-residency, which means that the majority of one’s work is done via monthly communications with an advisor.
 But, twice a year, all the students are supposed to go to Vermont for 10 days on campus.
 During the pandemic this became impossible, and the summer and winter residencies were largely conducted via Zoom.
 So, I’ve never been to Montpelier, and I wonder if I’ll ever get the chance to visit the College in person.

 In any case, I’m so grateful for my–virtual–time at VCFA.
 I wish I could be a student forever.
-As much as I enjoy leading my own classroom, there’s something really liberating about relinquishing that control and returning to the state of openness, curiosity, and even vulnerability that defines the experience of being a student.
+As much as I enjoy leading my own classroom and doing the work of a full professor at an R1 university, there’s something really liberating about relinquishing that control and returning to the state of openness, curiosity, and even vulnerability that defines the experience of being a student.